GameGuyThrowaway/wdk-serial-port/README.md

 * Currently there is a fixed limit on the number of opened com ports at once.
     * This is because of the nature of the memory safety, and using global mutex pointers to handle multi threaded access to serial ports.
-* Accessing a com port after opening it is tedious.
-    * Users get passed an `identifier` (an index into the global mutex list), and must use the `GlobalPorts` system to fetch access or close the port.
 * There is no automated testing of this code.
     * However I don't see much room for unit tests, and integration/system tests would either be very complex with an actual serial port, or presumably not very useful with a mock serial port.